Gabii3355/MD_GROMACS_analysis/methanol/README.md

 ## Main conclusions

 The 200 ps simulation preserved liquid methanol with a dynamic hydrogen-bond network and normal diffusive motion.
 The oxygen–oxygen RDF showed pronounced short-range ordering, while the MSD increased nearly linearly.
+The density remained within a condensed-liquid range but showed substantial fluctuations, so longer equilibration and production runs would be required for a more precise quantitative comparison with reference data.range ordering, while the MSD increased nearly linearly.
 The density remained within a condensed-liquid range but showed substantial fluctuations, so longer equilibration and production runs would be required for a more precise quantitative comparison with reference data.